rust-lang/rfcs/text/0000-explicit-tail-calls.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 ## Why is this design the best in the space of possible designs?
-This design is the best tradeoff between implementation effort and functionality, while also offering a good starting point toward further exploration of a more general implementation.
+This design is the best tradeoff between implementation effort and functionality while also offering a good starting point toward further exploration of a more general implementation.
 To expand on this, compared to other options creating a function local scope with the use of `become` greatly reduces implementation effort.
-Additionally, limiting tail-callable functions to those with exactly matching function signatures enforces a common stack layout across all functions.
+Additionally, limiting tail-callable functions to those with exactly matching function signatures and calling conventions enforces a common stack layout across all functions.
 This should in theory, depending on the backend, allow tail calls to be performed without any stack shuffling, indeed it is even possible to do so for indirect calls or external functions.

 ## What other designs have been considered and what is the rationale for not choosing them?
 There are some designs that either can not achieve the same performance or functionality as the chosen approach.
 Though most other designs evolve around how to mark what should be a tail-call or marking what functions can be tail called.
 There is also the possibility of providing support for a custom backend (e.g. LLVM) or MIR pass.